 THE SECOND ADVENT OF CHRIST, the blessed hope of the Church.
 By the Rev. Wm.
 Urwick, D.D.
-Royal 12mo.
-6s.
-6d. cloth.
+Roval 12mo.
+5a.

-"The whole subject is handled in a manner so calm and christian like, as cannot fail to render it both interesting and instructive."-Scottish Guardian.
+"The whole subject is handled in a manner so calm and Christian like, as cannot fail to render it both interesting and instructive."-Scottish Guardian.